fredericksalazar/WallpaperDownloader/README.md

 ## Quick summary ##
 This is a JAVA software project developed for downloading, managing and changing your favorite wallpapers from different sources in Internet via GUI.
-It is a crossed-platform standalone application: it runs in Linux (GNOME Shell, KDE Plasma 5.8 (and higher), Unity, XFCE, Cinnamon, Pantheon and Budgie DE supported), Microsoft Windows (7,8 and 10) and macOS.
+It is a crossed-platform standalone application: it runs in Linux (GNOME Shell, KDE Plasma 5.8 (and higher), Unity, MATE, XFCE, Cinnamon, Pantheon and Budgie DE supported), Microsoft Windows (7,8 and 10) and macOS.

 ## Current Version ##
 3.0